JFarm0/JFarm0/README.md

 # :raising_hand_man: Hello!

-My name is **Jared Farmer** and I go by @JFarm0 on GitHub.
+My name is **Jared Farmer**!
+Thank you for visiting my GitHub.
 My resume can be found [here!](https://docs.google.com/document/d/1wxvgtpTNoO8J2vUHvS3lz-vZkHTJzT23yzD5g72HM6U/edit?usp=sharing)

 ## About Me
 I am an eager new developer residing in the St. Louis area.
 Recently, I went through LaunchCode's LC101 program and look forward to further building my skills and knowledge base as I continue my journey into the tech field.